ZeL-8265-cs/python-learning-journy/README.md

 - How to use dictionaries to store character data
 - How to structure programs using functions
 - How game loops work
-- How to use random number generation
+- How to use random number generation to generate random attack damage
 - Basic turn-based game design
 - Input validation techniques